 Stephen Naron has worked as an archivist/librarian since 2003, when he received his MSIS from the University of Texas, Austin.
 Stephen pursued a Magister in Jewish studies/history at the Freie Universitaet Berlin and the Zentrum fuer Antisemitismusforschung, TU.
 Stephen has worked with the Fortunoff Archive for more than 12 years, starting as an Archivist.
 Now, as director of the Fortunoff Archive, Stephen works within the wider research community to share access to our collection through the access site program, as well as writing and presenting on testimony for conferences, symposiums and class sessions inside and outside Yale.
 Stephen is also responsible for spearheading initiatives such as preservation and digital access to the collection; cooperative projects with other testimony collections; oversight of fellowship and research programs; and the production of the podcasts, ethnomusicological recordings, and the Archive’s documentary film series.

 Sterling Memorial Library, 331-C

 Christy Bailey-Tomecek Archivist

 Christy Bailey-Tomecek holds an MLS with an archives certificate from Queens College, City University of New York and a BA in English Literature and Creative Writing from New York University.
-Christy oversees the Fortunoff Archive’s transcription and synchronization projects as well as collection metadata and description improvement and enhancement.
+Christy oversees the Fortunoff Archive’s transcription and synchronization projects, the collection's digitized materials, and metadata and description improvement and enhancement.